larics/hpe_ros_package/README.md

  - [ ] Implement inverse kinematics
  - [x] Find appropriate filtering method --> median, avg and lowpass implemented
  - [x] Incoroporate with aerial manipulator control
- - [ ] Find Kalman filter measurement and process covariances
+ - [x] Find Kalman filter measurement and process covariances
- - [ ] Add message_synchronizer for PCL and detection
+ - [x] Add message_synchronizer for PCL and detection
  - [ ] Add ROS wrapper for `trt_pose`
+ - [ ] Add ROS wrapper for the trt_pose for optimized model
+ - [ ] Test inference for the ROS wrapper for the trt_pose of the optimized model